loyahdev/third-sign/README.md

 3. In the Signing and Capabilities section in the main project change the signing team to your own developer account.

 4. Build the app and run it.
-Using a simulator will not work to do both file importing apps and the package files being built for iOS.
+Using a simulator will not work due to do both importing apps and the package files being built for iOS.